How to Accept Payments Online (Credit, ACH, PayPal, QR Codes+)

 Encryption is a process that scrambles data so that it can only be decrypted and read by authorized parties.
 Most payment processors use encryption by default, but it’s always good to double-check that the processor you’re using does indeed have this security measure in place.

-Then, PayPal also sends a code to your phone, which you need to enter before you can access your account.
+Then, Stripe or PayPal also send a code to your phone, which you need to enter before you can access your account.
 This makes it much harder for someone to hack into your account because they would need both your password and access to your phone in order to do so.

 How do I set up an Online Payment System ?